Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

 ### Added community tools to repository on GitHub

 I added issue templates to the `sparse` repository on `GitHub`.
 I also added a pull request template and a release drafter.
+For documentation on GitHub about these topics, please see [here](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates).

 There are now four different issue template types: to report bugs, documentation issues, enhancement requests and question support.